-The legislature chose seven for the number of Category 3 online sports betting licenses.
+The legislature chose seven for the number of Category 3 online sports betting licenses to operators like FanDuel Sportsbook Massachusetts.
 This was an odd “compromise” as the Senate originally wanted nine and the House had no limit – but the bill’s wording is that “the commission shall issue no more than 7 category 3 licenses that are not connected to a category 1 or category 2 license.”
 Online providers do not have to partner with Category 1or Category 2 licensees.
 The “commission” is the Massachusetts Gaming Commission, which is going to be very busy over the coming months because the bill that was passed leaves a lot of the detail work to be decided.

 Another passage contained in the final bill: “The commission shall conduct a study into the feasibility of allowing retail locations in the commonwealth to operate sports wagering kiosks.”

 State Sen. Eric Lesser Expresses Gratitude